 Step 1.
 Edit the

 my.cnf file open, add the following line under the “

 [mysqld] log-slow-queries log-slow-queries= /var/log/mysql/slow-queries.log long_query_time=1

 Step 3.
 Then create the file slow-queries.log.
 You can have the file in any spot you wish, as long as you define the path in your

 Step 4.
 After that, restart the MySQL service.
 Enter the following command:

 service mysqld restart

 Congratulations!
-You have successfully enabled slow query log on MySQL.
+You have successfully enabled a slow query log on MySQL.
 Thanks for using this tutorial to enable a slow query log on MySQL in the Linux system.
-For additional help or useful information, we recommend you to check the official MySQL website.
+For additional help or useful information, we recommend you check the official MySQL website.